grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 These fields adjust how metrics are actually delivered to the metrics service.
 Tyipcally, these will be changed only to tune the performance of metrics uploads.

-* `extraServices.prometheus.processors` - These processors will control the batch and memory size of metrics to bundle before sending them to the service.
+* `extraServices.prometheus.processors` - These processors control the batch and memory size of metrics to bundle before sending them to the service.
 Only applies to metrics services using the OTLP or OTLPHTTP protocols.
 * `extraServices.prometheus.wal` - This controls the behavior of the Write Ahead Log that's used in the remote_write component.